Clinton-Davis/chow/README.md

 added rel="noopener" for sercity

-**Chow by Hot Point** is a Web based Cook Book That allows anyone to upload arecipe and share it with the world.
+**Chow by Hot Point** is a Web based Cook Book That allows anyone to upload a recipe and share it with the world.

 ---